 As our population ages, more and more of us confront elder law-related issues, whether for ourselves or our parents.
 Elder law is an aspect of estate planning which focuses on the needs of individuals and their families as they age.
-Issues of aging include accessing and paying for quality health care, identifying the need for long-term care, securing senior housing, designating trusted individuals for health care and financial decisions, and applying for Medicare or Medicaid.
+Issues of aging include accessing and paying for quality health care, identifying the need for long-term care, securing senior housing, and designating trusted individuals for health care and financial decisions.
+Many of our clients are specifically concerned with protecting assets from nursing home costs when applying for Medicare or Medicaid.

 Long Term Care

 An important elder law issue is long-term nursing home care, which is not covered by traditional health insurance.

 Depending on location and the level of care needed, nursing home care can cost from $35,000 to $150,000 a year with the average stay being slightly longer than three years.
 Most people end up paying for nursing home care until their personal (or family) assets are depleted at which point they may qualify for Medicaid to pick up the cost.

 Through careful planning, we show you how to protect your assets from nursing home costs, whether for your spouse or for your children.

 Medicare and Medicaid

 Clients are often confused about the differences between Medicare and Medicaid.
 Medicare is a federal health insurance program in which most people enroll when they turn 65 years old.
 Because Medicare is an entitlement program, there are no financial qualification rules.